 * With the German lotto you will also be assigned a ticket number.
 When the superball is drawn if it matches the last digit of the ticket then you can win a higher jackpot prize.

 When playing with a site that match the lottery, rather than buying official tickets, it is important that you can trust they will pay out if you do win.
-The sites recommended on this page, such as Unibet, are long standing very big companies that have the resources to match these prizes.
+The sites recommended on this page are long standing very big companies that have the resources to match these prizes.
 If however you play with a new unknown operator it is important to check first.

 If you play with a site that buys official tickets on your behalf then this is still your ticket, this means you may need to travel to the country where the draw takes place to claim any very large prizes.
 Sites generally take commissions on ticket sales rather than winnings, this means if you do win you will win the stated jackpot amount in full.